 Jay Beichman PhD BACP Senior Accredited

 Over 20 years experience.
-I came to counselling through going to see a counsellor myself.
-As I began to resolve my own issues I really appreciated the process of counselling.
-When I saw a pre-certificate course in counselling I did that just out of interest to begin with but realized by the end of it that I could become a counsellor and my own counsellor encouraged me to take it further.
-Hence I did a postgraduate diploma in counselling at the University of Brighton followed by the MA in counselling followed by most recently completing research about pluralistic therapy for which I have been awarded a PhD.
+I came to counselling/therapy through going to see a counsellor/therapist myself.
+As I began to resolve my own issues I really appreciated the process of counselling/therapy.
+When I saw a pre-certificate course in counselling I did that just out of interest to begin with but realized by the end of it that I could become a counsellor/therapist and my own counsellor/therapist encouraged me to take it further.
+Hence I did the Postgraduate Diploma in Counselling at the University of Brighton followed by the MA in Counselling Studies followed by most recently completing research about pluralistic therapy for which I have been awarded a PhD.

-I worked for quite a few years voluntarily with the Brighton and Hove Federation of Disabled People and for Cruse as a bereavement counsellor.
+I worked for quite a few years voluntarily with the Brighton and Hove Federation of Disabled People and for Cruse as a bereavement counsellor/therapist.
 I also was a trainer for Cruse.
-I joined the Sussex Counselling organization and helped to organise seminars and edited their journal Sussex Counselling News.
-I have been in practice now since January 1997 and am accredited with the BACP.
+I joined the Sussex Counselling and Psychotherapy organization and helped to organise seminars, edited their journal Sussex Counselling News and currently administrate their Facebook page.
+I have been in practice now since January 1997 and I am senior accredited with the BACP.

 Training, qualifications & experience